 Bengaluru: Church in Kengeri attacked, desecrated by miscreants

-Bengaluru, Jan 21: The St Francis of Assisi Church, in Bengaluru was allegedly ransacked by miscreants on Monday midnight, January 20.
+Bengaluru, Jan 21: The St Francis of Assisi Church, in Bengaluru, was allegedly ransacked by miscreants on Monday midnight, January 20.

 According to reports, some unidentified miscreants ransacked St Francis of Assisi Church which falls under Kengeri police station limits in Kengeri, Satellite Town.
 The attacker desecrated sanctum and threw away Holy Communion all around the place.

-The miscreants has damanged statues, mike and other wooden particulars inside the church.
+The miscreants have damaged statues, mike and other wooden particulars inside the church.

 Meanwhile, the authorities of the church have filed a complaint with the Kengeri police station.
-The police arrived to the spot and investigation is underway.
+The police arrived at the spot and investigation is underway.

 Church set to become dumpyard in Bengaluru, trees to be axed